iptv-org/iptv/.github/CONTRIBUTING.md

 **Would you like us to remove the link to the channel you own the rights to?**

-- publish somethere DMCA notice
+- publish your DMCA notice somewhere
 - create an issue using this [link](https://github.com/iptv-org/iptv/issues/new?assignees=&labels=DMCA&template=remove-channel.md&title=Remove%3A+xxx) and add a link to the DMCA notice in it

 ## Project Structure